infojunkie/music-l10n/experiments/sheet-player/README.md

 etc.

 ## Tuning and microtonal support
 The app supports multiple tunings, allowing to play music from different cultures.
 For example, contemporary Arabic music uses a quarter-tone system based on equal temperament of 24 microtones (12 of which align precisely with the standard Western equal temperament).

-A "tuning" is simply a mapping of notes names and accidentals to their equivalent MIDI note number and microtone value.
+A "tuning" defines a sequence of tones and calculates the ratio of each tone with respect to a given reference tone.
+Note names are supplied to index specific tones in the sequence, and accidentals refer to index increments in the sequence of tones.
+In the Arabic 24-tet example, note C is defined as the first tone, note D as the 4th tone, note E as the 8th, etc. This is different from a 12-tet tuning where D is defined as the 2nd tone, E as the 4th, etc. This definition allows songs to be played in different tunings, provided the note names and accidentals supplied to each tuning correspond to the original song notation.
+In most cases, English note names (C, D, E, F, G, A, B) and standard accidentals are used.

+The ratio returned by a tuning for a given note is then multiplied by the reference frequency (e.g. A440) to obtain an absolute frequency to be played.
+This frequency is then converted to a MIDI key, including a "detuning" factor when the tuning deviates from MIDI's internal 12-tet tuning.

 To support microtonal music during MIDI playback, two approaches can be used:

 - Using [MIDI Pitch Bend messages](http://sites.uci.edu/camp2014/2014/04/30/managing-midi-pitchbend-messages/).
 Pitch bend affects a full MIDI channel, so all notes that are playing while the bend is in effect will be affected.
-Also, because this message is separate from the Note On and Note Off messages, one can hear sound fluctuations at note boundaries.
-This approach is currently implemented.
+Also, because this message is separate from the Note On and Note Off messages, one can sometimes hear sound fluctuations at note boundaries.
+This is the approach that is currently implemented.

 - Using [MIDI Tuning system message](http://www.microtonal-synthesis.com/MIDItuning.html).
 It should be possible to send a tuning specification for each MIDI note ahead of time, but not all MIDI synths support this feature.
 Still, it should be implemented here because it's more robust than pitch bends.